D-spec-sec/InfoSec/Security Framework Types.md

 ## COBIT
 COBIT, or Control Objectives for Information and Related Technologies, is a framework developed by ISACA for IT governance and management.
 While COBIT addresses aspects of information security and risk management, it is not specifically focused on the comprehensive development of risk-driven enterprise information security architectures.
 It is more broadly applicable to IT governance and control.

+## NIST SP 800-53:
+NIST Special Publication 800-53 (SP 800-53) is not a guide for applying the RMF itself but rather provides a comprehensive set of security controls for federal information systems and organizations.
+It is used in conjunction with the RMF.

+## ISO 27003:
+ISO 27003 is not specifically focused on the NIST Risk Management Framework.
+Instead, it is part of the ISO/IEC 27000 series and provides guidelines for the implementation of information security management.